gurusupriya/InterviewGenie_AI-Powered-Mock-Interview-Platform/README.md

 3. Click on **"Get API Key"** (top right corner).
 4. Select **"Create API Key"**.
 5. Copy the generated API key.
-6. Open the `.env` file in your project and add:
+6. Open the `.env` file in the project and add:
 `GEMINI_API_KEY=your_api_key_here`